 Even if you fail in your first business or subsequent businesses, you will learn amazing lessons about life and business both positive and negative that a classroom can not teach you.
 These experiences do not come from a lecture or reading the required assignments.
 They must come from the “the school of hard knocks”.

 College and a job are not where you will find the ability to have more control over your life, finances, have more fun, and the ability to shape your destiny.
-The only way you will have these options is to choose becoming your own boss.
+The only way you will have these options is to choose to become your own boss.

 Carefully weight the pros and cons of going into debt for an education that may not get you a job that pays enough to cover your living expenses and pay back your student loan debt.
 Think bigger, dream, and do.